ember-learn/cli-guides/guides/advanced-use/index.md

 For example, if an app has content in the form of Markdown files that need to be turned into HTML during the build, it could be done with Broccoli.
 This very app you're reading content on right now follows that architecture, and the work was turned into a [Broccoli plugin](https://github.com/stonecircle/broccoli-static-site-json).

 Just like there are Ember community addons, there are a variety of Broccoli plugins too!
+For more information please visit plugins section of [Broccoli official website](https://broccoli.build/about.html#plugins)

 ## Babel